manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 24 rows in set (0.00 sec)
 ```

-All `debug XXX` commands should be regarded as non-stable, and they're matter of freely modification at any moment, don't be surprised.
-This example output here also not necessary reflect actual available commands, try it on your system to see what is available on your instance.
-Also, no detailed documentation implied apart this short 'meaning' column.
+All `debug XXX` commands should be regarded as non-stable and subject to modification at any time, so don't be surprised if they change.
+This example output may not reflect the actual available commands, so try it on your system to see what is available on your instance.
+Additionally, there is no detailed documentation provided aside from this short 'meaning' column.

-Just as quick illustration, two commands available only to VIP clients described below - `shutdown` and `crash`.
-Both requires a token, which can be generated with `debug token`
-subcommand, and put into [shutdown_token](Server_settings/Searchd.md#shutdown_token) param of searchd section of the
-config file.
-If no such section exists, or if a hash of the provided password does not match with the token stored in
-the config, the subcommands will do nothing.
+As a quick illustration, two commands available only to VIP clients are described below - shutdown and crash.
+Both require a token, which can be generated with the debug token subcommand, and added to the [shutdown_token](Server_settings/Searchd.md#shutdown_token) param in the searchd section of the config file.
+If no such section exists, or if the provided password hash does not match the token stored in the config, the subcommands will do nothing.

 ```sql
 mysql> debug token hello;